LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ### K-Mean clustering

-We use the K-Means module in the sklearn package for data clustering.
-Since the clustering algorithm needs to set the number of clusters to be generated in advance, we first set it to 3.
-We clustered using the following code and plotted the results with the cluster number as Y-axis and the DTW similarity value to other data as X-axis.
+We applied a technique called "K-Means clustering," which is part of the sklearn software, to organize our data into groups.
+This method requires us to decide on the number of groups (or clusters) beforehand, so we chose to start with 3.
+To do this, we used a specific code, and then we visually represented our findings.
+In our chart, we displayed the group number on the vertical (Y) axis and the level of similarity to other data, calculated using a method called DTW, on the horizontal (X) axis.

 ```python
 from sklearn.cluster import KMeans